 }

-The following example shows how to create a search index and specify pre-sorting for the index.
+The following example creates a search index with pre-sorting configured.
 The search index contains two columns: col1 (Keyword type) and col2 (Long type).

 func createSearchIndex_withIndexSort(client *tablestore.TableStoreClient){